Graphic Design Lessons - Composition Techniques 9

 Certain shapes, particularly symmetrical ones, are naturally disposed to building structural patterns.
-Once our little modular man meets his friends they cannot help but demonstrate their acrobatic skills in this creative technique.
+Once our modular man meets his little friends they cannot help but demonstrate their acrobatic skills in this creative technique.

 Welding is another technique used for building structures.
 'Welding' in graphic design, as illustrated in our visual equation above, is when you take two or more images and combine them to create a single form.
 Due to their combined nature, 'welded' images often suggest conceptual ideas with layers of meaning.

-Building a Concept
+Constructing a Concept

 When developing a logo you are trying to build up a strong concept that communicates information on various levels.
 In order to build up a concept around our image we have added the title 'Refrigeration Plant' to create a logo idea for a cold storage company.

 The layers of meaning that arise from linking the image to this title take the form of a visual and verbal pun.
 The man/snowflake resembles a 'plant'.
 The word 'plant' not only describes a living organism but is also another name for a factory.
 The former is a symbol of nature while the latter is a symbol of technology.
 Like the stem supporting its flower, the figure holds the snowflake aloft - a reference to man's technology harnessing of the forces of nature and an appropriate symbol for the subject.

-Frames are not always rectangles
+Frames are not always Rectangles